oneeve8/kobble-data/content/feamber.md

 Or what if time is not actually linear?

 What if everything is a symbol, a metaphor?
+What if life is just o